camdlp/VRSpeechTrainer/README.md

 ## 📖 User Guide

-This user guide will help you get familiar with the VRSpeech application and its features.
+This user guide will help you get familiar with the VR Speech application and its features.

 ### Navigating the VR Environment